NSO Handbook

 fye.indiana.edu

-At FYE, we’re here to help you make your first year amazing.
-We hope you join events, connect with other Hoosiers, and explore the endless opportunities we have for you at IU.
+At FYE, we’re here to help you make your first year amazing and help you truly become a Hoosier.
 If you have questions, reach out to us at fye@iu.edu or 812-855-4357.

 Official IU Academic Calendar